Are You Ready to Purchase a Home?

 Typically, it will take between 30 and 60 days to find a home, negotiate a contract, and get approved for the mortgage.
 In order to give yourself some extra breathing room, you should plan for 90 days from start to finish.

-When you are ready to buy a home the best option is to visit with a lender to get pre-approved for a mortgage.
+When you are ready to purchase a house the best option is to visit with a lender to get pre-approved for a home loan.
 The lender will sit down with you and discuss everything related to your finances.
 You will need to provide your residential status for at least the past 2 years, your source of income for the past 2+ years as well as copies of your checking, savings, investment, and retirement account statements.

 Don’t hold back on anything with your lender.
 They are trying to get you approved for the best loan that fits your needs.
 It is best to tell them everything about your situation and let them decide which program is best for you.

-Additional fall home buying tips: Be open with your mortgage lender about your finances.
-Your lender is on your side and trying to get you approved for a home loan.
+Bonus tip: Be open with your mortgage lender about your finances.
+Your lender is on your side and trying to get you approved for a mortgage.

 Make Sure Your Expectations are Accurate

-Buying a home is a learning process.
-Most people think that they can simply buy a home with a payment that is roughly equal to their old rent payment.
+Purchasing a house is a learning process.
+Most people think that they can simply purchase a house with a payment that is roughly equal to their old rent payment.
 However, they are not accounting for the necessary maintenance and repairs on the home.

 Some people don’t understand the differences in prices between different areas or even different neighborhoods.
 Finally, the number of documents needed to complete a mortgage, as well as the amount of time needed to review said documents, takes longer than most people anticipate.